 Dressed in a T-shirt, a long cotton skirt, flat sandals and pushing a baby stroller some guy yells at one of our daughters, “hottest mama in the universe!”
 And ya gotta wonder, what more can you do?
 Aside from donning a burkha, how much more modest can you get?
 Looking attractive does not automatically equal immodest.
 Further, funky, fun, trendy clothing does not equal immodest.
 Getting dressed to look like you belong in the 2000’s is just a good idea; we are not traversing the Kansas plains in covered wagons anymore.

-And the checklist of rules is alluring: No toes (looks like foot cleavage), no make up (ever heard of Jezebel?
+And the checklist of rules is alluring and ever moving for the modesty police: No toes (looks like foot cleavage), no make up (ever heard of Jezebel?
 Story goes she was thrown from an upper window for wearing make up!), No leg-ever.
-I found this “helpful” advice on the internet: “ Avoid pantyhose.
+I found this “helpful” advice on the internet: ” Avoid pantyhose.
 They draw attention to the legs, especially black.
 Some women on a worship team asked the men in the congregation if wearing pantyhose was distracting, and they answered that it was more distracting to them then (sic) just bare legs.
 I’m not saying that this is so in all cases, but something to think about.”
 Avoid pantyhose!
 What in the world!?
 I think those men on the worship team knew all about reverse psychology.
 Oh, and no arms showing (well, maybe 3/4 length sleeves).

 Part of the trouble with not having a check list is that, well, you have to think about what you’re wearing and why.
 It is a great thing to be individuals and one way we show it is by our creative, thoughtful choices we make about clothes.
 The thoughtful part is imperative.